immu0001/Introduction-to-Linux-by-Machtelt-Garrels/README.md

-## Introduction-to-Linux-by-Machtelt-Garrels
+# Introduction-to-Linux-by-Machtelt-Garrels
 Introduction to Linux by Machtelt Garrels

-# 1.Why this guide?
+# Why this Guide?
 Many people still believe that learning Linux is difficult, or that only experts can understand how a Linux system works.
 Though there is a lot of free documentation available, the documentation is widely scattered on the Web, and often confusing, since it is usually oriented toward experienced UNIX or Linux users.
 Today,